A jQuery plugin that sets a division to request a Google chart. If you find this plugin useful please vote for it on the jQuery site.

 are given, the colours are recycled for the remaining segments,fillColor (string, optional) the background colour between

-this series and the next one,minValue (number, optional) the minimum value for this series,maxValue (number, optional) the maximum value for this series,lineThickness (number, optional together with lineSegments)
+definition with which to fill the current bar,minValue (number, optional) the minimum value for this series,maxValue (number, optional) the maximum value for this series,lineThickness (number, optional together with lineSegments )

 for use with markers.
 A value of 0 means that all series should be drawn.